mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 ## THE SCHAEFFER BELT

-A vast ring of stellar debris, with a radius of 398 million kilometres from Sonara, the Schaeffer belt is divided into roughly six clusters, three of which are controlled by Maas and the remainder declared Free Radicals.
+A vast ring of stellar debris, with a radius of 398 million kilometers from Sonara, the Schaeffer belt is divided into roughly six clusters, three of which are controlled by Maas and the remainder declared Free Radicals.

 Under Sonarese law, no corporation may control more than 50% of any asset within the Sonara system – an edict designed to prevent the circumstances that led to Sonares I’s Industrial Wars.
 Maas, the

 controlling interest of the three corporate clusters, heavily disputes the legality of this and has been mired in a protracted litigation with the Sonares World Assembly for decades.
 As the principle investor in belt exploration and exploitation it believes its share should match its investment – which is total – and as a result, Maas is often at odds with the Independent Belters and Free Companies who prospect the Free Radicals.

-The six clusters are separated by hundreds of millions of kilometres of sparse asteroid debris which is largely inconsequential S-type material.
+The six clusters are separated by hundreds of millions of kilometers of sparse asteroid debris which is largely inconsequential S-type material.
 The clusters are as follows:

-Shoranan Cluster The centre of the Maas operation, Shoranan contains the huge Shoranan Habitat which acts as a Maas Industries’ arcology: a port, base of operations, research centre and living space.
+Shoranan Cluster The center of the Maas operation, Shoranan contains the huge Shoranan Habitat which acts as a Maas Industries’ arcology: a port, base of operations, research center and living space.

 Mhajeyr Cluster The larger of the controlled clusters but the second to be actively explored, Mhajeyr includes several very large asteroids that Maas has spent decades mining, using a mixture of spacecraft and orbital industrial platforms